skrmanglam/Visual_Anomaly_Detection/README.md

 # Visual_Anomaly_Detection
 Contains Codes for visual anomaly detection

-Part1 ) Uses MVtec_AD datset and using Anomalib from OpenVino toolkit, trains it on specifically transistor images for detecting anomalies.
+Part1 ) Uses MVtec_AD datset and using Anomalib from the OpenVino toolkit, trains it on specifically transistor images for detecting anomalies.
 Using EfficientAD from Anomalib.

 Further plans:
-1) Evaluate it on custom data
+1) Evaluate it on custom data of good apple's vrs bad.